 - 5. Records recorded in or compiled exclusively for use in closed meetings lawfully held pursuant to § 2.2-3711.
 However, no record that is otherwise open to inspection under this chapter shall be deemed exempt by virtue of the fact that it has been reviewed or discussed in a closed meeting. - 6.
 Vendor proprietary information software that may be in the public records of a public body.
-For the purpose of this subdivision, "vendor proprietary information software" means computer programs acquired from a vendor for purposes of processing data for agencies or political subdivisions of the Commonwealth. - 7.
-Computer software developed by or for a state agency, state-supported institution of higher education or political subdivision of the Commonwealth. - 8.
-Appraisals and cost estimates of real property subject to a proposed purchase, sale, or lease, prior to the completion of such purchase, sale, or lease. - 9.
+For the purpose of this subdivision, "vendor proprietary information software" means computer programs acquired from a vendor for purposes of processing data for agencies or political subdivisions of the Commonwealth.

+7. Computer software developed by or for a state agency, state-supported institution of higher education or political subdivision of the Commonwealth.

+- 8. Appraisals and cost estimates of real property subject to a proposed purchase, sale, or lease, prior to the completion of such purchase, sale, or lease. - 9.
 Information concerning reserves established in specific claims administered by the Department of the Treasury through its Division of Risk Management as provided in Article 5 (§ 2.2-1832 et seq.) of Chapter 18, or by any county, city, or town; and investigative notes, correspondence and information furnished in confidence with respect to an investigation of a claim or a potential claim against a public body's insurance policy or self-insurance plan.
-However, nothing in this subdivision shall-authorize the withholding prevent the disclosure of information taken from inactive reports upon expiration of the period of limitations for the filing of a civil suit.

-- 10. Personal contact information, as defined in § 2.2 3801, including electronic mail addresses, furnished to a public body for the purpose of receiving electronic mail from the public body, provided that the electronic mail recipient has requested that the public body not disclose such information.
+However, nothing in this subdivision shall authorize the withholding of information taken from inactive reports upon expiration of the period of limitations for the filing of a civil suit. - 10.
+Personal contact information, as defined in § 2.2 3801, including electronic mail addresses, furnished to a public body for the purpose of receiving electronic mail from the public body, provided that the electronic mail recipient has requested that the public body not disclose such information.
 However, access shall not be denied to the person who is the subject of the record.
-As used in this subdivision, "personal contact information" means the information provided to the public body for the purpose of receiving electronic mail from the public body and includes home or business (i) address, (ii) email address, or (iii) telephone number or other comparable electronic communication device. - 11.
+As used in this subdivision, "personal contact information" means home address, home telephone number, personal cell phone number, personal email address, or work address or telephone number. - 11.
 Communications and materials required to be kept confidential pursuant to § 2.2-4119 of the Virginia Administrative Dispute Resolution Act (§ 2.2-4115 et seq.). - 12.
 Information relating to the negotiation and award of a specific contract where competition or bargaining is involved and where the release of such information would adversely affect the bargaining position or negotiating strategy of the public body.
 Such information shall not be withheld after the public body has made a decision to award or not to award the contract.
-In the case of procurement transactions conducted pursuant to the Virginia Public Procurement Act (§ 2.2-4300 et seq.), the provisions of this subdivision shall not apply, and any release of information relating to such transactions shall be governed by the Virginia Public Procurement Act. - 13.
-Account numbers or routing information for any credit card, debit card, or other account with a financial institution of any person or public body.
+In the case of procurement transactions conducted pursuant to the Virginia Public Procurement Act (§ 2.2-4300 et seq.), the provisions of this subdivision shall not apply, and any release of information relating to such transactions shall be governed by the Virginia Public Procurement Act.

+13. Account numbers or routing information for any credit card, debit card, or other account with a financial institution of any person or public body.
 However, access shall not be denied to the person who is the subject of the information.
 For the purposes of this subdivision, "financial institution" means any organization authorized to do business under state or federal laws relating to financial institutions, including, without limitation, banks and trust companies, savings banks, savings and loan companies or associations, and credit unions.